jhammarstedt/katacoda-scenarios/ghactionDemo/step2.md

 <img src="https://github.com/jhammarstedt/katacoda-scenarios/blob/main/ghactionDemo/images/tut_part1.PNG?raw=true" height="400" />

 ## Initial Set Up

+** Note ** most of these steps can also be performed in the IDE but we will use the terminal for most part.
+Feel free to choose the approach you like the best.

 For our initial setup, we are gonna create a simple "Hello World" action.
 We accomplish this by creating a Python file by running the following commands in the terminal: